My stage debut was at age 3. It was my first solo, but it was the curtsy I practiced, even more than the butterfly number itself.

 “Mom?”
 Had my mother’s mind scrambled before we’d even laid my father to rest?

-“She has understudies,” Henri said gently, taking my mother’s freckled hand, “It’s alright.”
+“She has understudies,” Henri said gently, taking my mother’s freckled hand, “It’s all right.”

 “She MUST dance.
 It’s what her father would expect.”